cleanappio/cleanapp_back_end_v2/README.md

 Pre-requisites: Linux (Debian/Ubuntu/...), this is tested on Google Drive Ubuntu VPS instance.

 1. Login to the target machine.
+   * On GCloud you go to the dashboard, pick the instance, and the click on SSH
-2. Get setup.sh into the current directory, e.g. using
+1. Get setup.sh into the current directory, e.g. using
 ```shell
 curl https://raw.githubusercontent.com/cleanappio/cleanapp_back_end_v2/main/setup/setup.sh > setup.sh
 ```
+3. In case you use non-standard Docker images, open setup.sh and edit two Docker params at the top.
-3. Run
+4. Run
 ```
 ./setup.sh
 ```
-4. When doing it, you will be asked to set the DB passwords:
+5. When doing it, you will be asked to set the DB passwords:

 * MYSQL_ROOT_PASSWORD for MySQL root user password.
 * MYSQL_APP_PASSWORD for MySQL password for the API server.